Life was different in the Middle Ages, and death even more so.

 St. Innocents' cemetery's legendary talent for consuming corpses was really put to a test.
 While the churchyard was rather big (see the images of the church and the churchyard), it served not only its own parishioners but also 22 other parish churches that didn't have a churchyard of their own,(2) besides the city's hospital/poorhouse, l'Hôtel-Dieu, and the unknown dead, those who were found on the highway or drowned in the river Seine.

-Mercier estimates the number of burials at "close to 3,000 a year", but at the same time he estimates the total number since Philip the Fair at "10 millions cadavers at least".(3)
+Mercier estimates the number of burials in Paris at "close to 3,000 a year", but at the same time he estimates the total number since Philip the Fair at "10 millions cadavers at least".(3)